Razee Mohammad Fakhrul

-Razee Mohammad Fakhrul (born 5 August 1979) is a Bangladesh Awami League politician and the incumbent member of parliament.
+Razee Mohammad Fakhrul (born 5 August 1979) is a Bangladesh Awami League politician and former member of parliament.

+He is nominated by Bangladesh Awami League again on November 26, 2023.

 Career

 Fakhrul majored in accounting in a college in the United States.
 He was elected upazila chairman from Debidwar in 2008.
 He is a member of parliament and member of the Parliamentary Standing committee on Foreign Affairs.
 He was elected to the 10th parliament from Comilla-4 as an independent candidate.

 Personal life

 Fakhruls' grandfather, Ahmed Ali Sarder, was a member of the Pakistan National Assembly.
 His father, AFM Fakhrul Islam Munshi, was twice elected to the parliament of Bangladesh.